-The original Rokkō International Musical Box Museum (六甲オルゴールミュージアム) was renovated and reopened in mid-July 2021 and has its name changed to Rokkō Mori no Oto Museum (ROKKO 森の音ミュージアム).
+If you like music, there is an attraction that you have to visit when you are at Mt.
+Rokkō.
+The original Rokkō International Musical Box Museum (六甲オルゴールミュージアム) was renovated and reopened in mid-July 2021 and was renamed to Rokkō Mori no Oto Museum (ROKKO 森の音ミュージアム).
 Now the facility isn’t just all about musical boxes.
 It is more like a cottage in a forest where you enjoy music throughout the area!

 In the cottage-style museum, there are a variety of mechanical instruments, including musical boxes made from the second half of the 19th century to the early 20th century.
 Concerts without humans as performers are held in each area throughout the day.
 So on your arrival, check with the staff about what is on and the performance time at each corner!
 Not only are there classical songs, but those old mechanical instruments can also play modern music (anime – dragon ball’s theme song, for example)!